 Too Much of a Good Thing

 As with anything, adding too much organic matter can be detrimental!
 Too much organic matter can rapidly increase microorganism activity, which uses up available nitrogen and affects soil pH.
 Aim to have organic matter make up about ¼ of your soil mixture overall and thoroughly mix it into your existing soil.

 How to Add Organic Matter

-Note: Add the soil when it’s moist but not wet.
-Working soil when it’s too wet can damage soil structure.
-Clay soil is especially susceptible to damage and compaction; wait until the soil is dry enough to work.
 Take a handful of soil from a depth of about 6 inches and squeeze it in your hand to form a ball.
 If the soil crumbles through your fingers, then it is dry enough to work.
 If the soil forms a ball that falls apart on its own or when you press it with your thumb, then the soil is dry enough to work.
-However, if the ball retains its shape or your thumb just leaves an indepentation, the soil is too wet to work.
+However, if the ball retains its shape or your thumb just leaves an indentation, the soil is too wet to work.
 Wait a few days and check the soil agan.

-Before planting, rake the soil clean and level it.
-Remove all sticks, rocks and other material.
-Now you’ll be ready to plant in raised beds, raised rows, or traditional rows!
+- Before planting, rake the soil clean and level it.
+Remove all fallen sticks, rocks, and other material.
+Now you’ll be ready to plant!

 Free Online Gardening Guides

 We’ve gathered all of our best beginner gardening guides into a step-by-step series designed to help you learn how to garden!
 Visit our complete Gardening for Everyone hub, where you’ll find a series of guides—all free!
 From selecting the right gardening spot to choosing the best vegetables to grow, our Almanac gardening experts are excited to teach gardening to everyone—whether it’s your 1st or 40th garden.